5 Reasons the Galil ACE is a Better AK than an AK

 Still, it’s not like the AKM is an outdated design, simply one that could use a little modernization.
 So instead of dousing a pig with lipstick, maybe a new design is a better idea.
 So, I had to make my list of 5 reasons the Galil ACE is a better AK than the actual AK.

 Before I start comparing aspects, keep in mind that in my experience, reliability is identical between the two.
 So much so, that I’m not going to mention it further on.
-Plus, both designs utilize the ultra-reliable, super affordable AK-47 magazines.
+Plus, both designs utilize the ultra-reliable (and very affordable) AK magazines.

 While ergonomics can be a very subjective element of a gun’s design, certain aspects of a design are objectively, “worse” than others.
 For instance, while the AK’s rock-and-lock magazine insertion is very positive, few people would argue that it’s faster than reloading an AR-15.